SkoolNotes/Taproot/2020BIO101/KBhBIO101Translation.md

 ## The Actual Process of Translation
 Firstly, a **Note!
 The beginning of mRNA is not translated.** There a portion on the 5' end of the mRNA (starts with AGGAGG) — about 170 nuclotides in humans, and shorter in bacteria — that's called UTR (untranslated region.)
 This region helps ribosomes bind to it + stablize the binds.

-Basically: smaller ribosome unit grabs the incoming mRNA, larger facilate the attraction of amino-acid carrying tRNA + forms amino acid
+Basically: smaller ribosome unit grabs the incoming mRNA, larger facilate the attraction of amino-acid carrying tRNA to the mRNA and pluck the resulting amino acids on the tRNA to form an amino acid.

 1. 3 protein factors IF1, IF2, IF3 forms a complex for transcription by binding to a subunit on the ribosome
 2. Methionine-carrying tRNA binds to the start of the mRNA, which forms the initiation complex.
 This is typically removed after translation if not coded for (f M-A amino acid pair coded for, methonine removed; but if M-L pairs coded for, methonine not removed.)